WTFAcademy/WTF-Ethers/en/05_WriteContract/readme.md

     // Declare the writable contract
     const contract = new ethers.Contract(addressWETH, abiWETH, wallet);
-    // Alternatively, you can declare a readable contract and then convert it to a writable contract using the `connect(wallet)` function.
+    // Alternatively, you can declare a readable contract and convert it to a writable one using the `connect(wallet)` function.
     // const contract = new ethers.Contract(addressWETH, abiWETH, provider)
     // contractWETH.connect(wallet)
     ```